 Develop your talents

-Mordenate College is a society that offers the best students of the Faculty of Law of Leyden University the opportunity to develop their talents to the greatest possible extent by supporting them morally, financially and scientifically.
+Mordenate College is a society that offers the best students of the Faculty of Law of Leiden University the opportunity to develop their talents to the greatest possible extent by supporting them morally, scientifically and financially.

 Past and present